 History: For five years, the Foundation offered management sessions with professors from the Haskayne School of Business at no charge to all grantees.
 Now, the Rozsa Arts Management (certificate) Program is offered through Executive Education at the Haskayne School of Business.
 This professional development opportunity includes twenty-one hours of customized instruction, and mentoring while addressing a current workplace challenge.
 "RAMP" is offered at discounted rates to all who currently work in arts administration.
 Participants must be prepared to complete all course work and adhere to the set schedule.
 It is expected that their Board Chair will endorse their application and that members of the board will attend the presentation of project.

 Process: Each participant will select an existing challenge within their organization and will work closely with a faculty mentor to design and implement a plan to address it.
 The program culminates with participants presenting their Action Learning Projects (ALPs), which are designed to move their work forward in an impactful and measurable way.
 ALP presentations have covered everything from new audience development, board succession planning, fund development, strategic planning, membership development, organizational sustainability, human resources, youth and community outreach, plus many more challenges faced by the arts sector.
 It is an exceptional professional development and networking opportunity for arts administrators.

-Apply: Applications for RAMP are closed right now and will re-open in April 2017.
+Apply: Applications for RAMP can be made at any time of the year; however, we will not be making a decision about acceptance until June 2017.
 The arts organization you are working with will need to apply by filling out the online form here: http://rozsafoundation.org/ramp-application

 Contact: Geraldine Ysselstein, Arts Leadership Director, Rozsa Foundation, 403-245-6063 or firstname.lastname@example.org